• Home

 The article you are reading is itself data that respects these first two rules.
 Indeed the raw text of this web page is stored in a git repository, itself filled only by iterative publications (concept taken over by the “blockchain”… ).

-You can view its historical context by duplicating this repository on your computer, or by using some web service like github .
+You can view its historical context by duplicating this repository on your computer, or by using some web service like codeberg .

 You can finally start applying the third rule by giving me an excellent reputation for dealing with this kind of subject.
 However there is not yet a complete solution, especially a decentralized one, that would allow you to share this recommendation to all the people in the world 😋.